San Francisco 49ers vs. Tennessee Titans NFL Week 16 Odds, Plays and Insights for December 23, 2021

 Titans stats and trends

-- Tennessee has eight wins against the spread in 14 games this year.
+- Tennessee has played 14 games, with eight wins against the spread.

-- This season, the Titans have an against-the-spread record of 4-1 in their five games as an underdog of 3.5 points or more.
+- The Titans are 5-1 ATS when underdogs by 3 points or more this year.

-- Tennessee's games this year have gone over the total in seven out of 14 opportunities (50%).
+- Tennessee's games this season have gone over the point total seven times in 14 opportunities (50%).

-- When Tennessee puts up more than 22.4 points, it is 7-2 against the spread and 8-1 overall.
+- Tennessee is 7-2 against the spread and 8-1 overall in games when it scores more than 22.4 points.

-- When Tennessee churns out more than 321.8 yards, the team is 6-3 against the spread and 6-3 overall.
+- Tennessee is 6-3 against the spread and 6-3 overall when the team totals more than 321.8 yards.

-- This year the Titans have turned the ball over 25 times, eight more than the 49ers' takeaways (17).
+- This season the Titans have turned the ball over 25 times, eight more than the 49ers' takeaways (17).

 Home and road insights

-- At home this year, Tennessee is 5-2 overall and 4-3 against the spread.
+- Tennessee is 4-3 against the spread, and 5-2 overall, at home this year.

-- At home, the Titans have two wins ATS (2-1) as 3.5-point underdogs or greater.
+- At home, the Titans have two wins ATS (2-1) as 3-point underdogs or more.

-- Tennessee has gone over the total twice in seven home games this season.
+- In seven home games this year, Tennessee has hit the over twice.

 - In away games, San Francisco is 5-2 overall and 4-3 against the spread.

-- This season, in three of seven road games San Francisco has hit the over.
+- San Francisco has gone over the total in three of seven road games this season.

 Powered by Data Skrive.